dimazest/flock/readme.md

 mkdir rts/17/pools-inserted

 # Process the qurels file
-# It will create a user with firstname 'Dmitrijs' and lastname 'hi'.
+# It will create a user with firstname 'RTS' and lastname 'hi'.
 bin/python src/produce/produce rts/17/qrels-sorted.inserted

 # Insert topic metadata
 bin/python src/produce/produce rts/17/topics.json.inserted
 ```

-Now you are ready to open http://localhost:8080, after logging in (Dmitrijs, hi), you should be redirected to http://localhost:8080/c/RTS17/eval/topics
+Now you are ready to open http://localhost:8080, after logging in ('RTS', 'hi'), you should be redirected to http://localhost:8080/c/RTS17/eval/topics

 # Copyright notice